eclipse-hono/hono/example/readme.md

 Now that the required server components have been started you can run the example client.

-The example client can be used to send telemetry messages typed on the console to the *Hono Server*.
-It can also be used to log uploaded telemetry messages to the console.
+The example client can be used to send telemetry messages or event messages typed on the console to the *Hono Server*.
+It can also be used to log uploaded messages to the console.

 In order to receive and log telemetry messages uploaded to Hono, run the client from the `example` folder as follows:

+    $ java -jar target/hono-example-0.5-M3-SNAPSHOT.jar --hono.server.host=localhost

+In order to receive and log event messages uploaded to Hono, run the client from the `example` folder as follows:

-    $ java -jar target/hono-example-0.5-SNAPSHOT.jar --hono.server.host=localhost
+    $ java -jar target/hono-example-0.5-M3-SNAPSHOT.jar --spring.profiles.active=receiver,event --hono.server.host=localhost

  **NOTE**: Replace `localhost` with the name or IP address of the host that the *Dispatch Router* is running on.
 If the *Dispatch Router* is running on `localhost` you can omit the option.

 In order to upload telemetry messages entered on the command line, run the client from the `example` folder as follows:

-    $ java -jar target/hono-example-0.5-SNAPSHOT.jar --spring.profiles.active=sender --hono.server.host=localhost
+    $ java -jar target/hono-example-0.5-M3-SNAPSHOT.jar --spring.profiles.active=sender --hono.server.host=localhost

+In order to upload event messages entered on the command line, run the client from the `example` folder as follows:

+    $ java -jar target/hono-example-0.5-M3-SNAPSHOT.jar --spring.profiles.active=sender,event --hono.server.host=localhost

  **NOTE**: Replace `localhost` with the name or IP address of the host that the *Hono Server* is running on.
-If the *Dispatch Router* is running on `localhost` you can omit the option.
+If the *Hono Server* is running on `localhost` you can omit the option.

 ### Start Hono Server using Maven